 - Click Save to save the federated server settings.

-Now that your server is federated with the portal, you'll use a URL such as https://gisserver.domain.com:6443/arcgis/manager to log in to ArcGIS Server Manager.
-If the site includes multiple ArcGIS Server machines, this will be the URL of the machine you specified for the Administration URL.
+Now that your server is federated with the portal, you'll use a URL such as https://gisserver.domain.com:6443/arcgis/manager to sign in to ArcGIS Server Manager.
+If the site includes multiple ArcGIS Server machines, this will be the URL of the machine you specified for the Administration URL setting.
 You'll be required to supply the name and password of a portal account.
 There are various other differences you'll encounter when working with a federated server that you can read about in Administering a federated server.

 After federating your server with the portal, you may also want to do the following: